databricks/lilac/docs/getting_started/quickstart.md

 the top-right corner.
 This will download a json file with the same name as the dataset.
 Once we have the data, we can continue working with it in a Python notebook, or any other language.

-You can also get the dataset as a Pandas dataframe trhough the [Python API.](quickstart_python.md).
+You can also get the dataset as a Pandas dataframe through the [Python API](quickstart_python.md).

 <video loop muted autoplay controls src="../_static/getting_started/orca-download.mp4"></video>